access2content/computer-science/Blockchain/Smart Contract Development.md

 More details can be found in the [using the compiler](https://docs.soliditylang.org/en/v0.8.23/using-the-compiler.html) section on solidity's website.

 # Deploying a Contract
 Now that a Smart Contract has been written and compiled, it needs to be deployed on a blockchain network.
 This network can be anywhere.
 For development and testing purposes, it is wiser to do it locally.

 So, now, we need to install a Blockchain network locally for deployment and interaction.
+You can learn how to [Set up local Blockchain](Set%20up%20local%20Blockchain.md)

+So, to deploy a smart contract, we need:
+- A Blockchain
+- An interface library to the blockchain
+- Script to deploy the Smart Contract